-Contractors shall submit the Progression of Training-Level Up and Change of Status documentation to BECO for review through the Department's online OJT System website at https://adot.dbesystem.com each time a trainee advances, progresses to another training level or milestone in his/her training program, or has a change of job classification.
+Contractors shall submit the Progression of Training-Level Up and Change of Status documentation to BECO for review through the Department's DOORS website at adotdoors.dbesystem.com each time a trainee advances, progresses to another training level or milestone in his/her training program, or has a change of job classification.
 Hours will be retroactively credited to the date the information is received.
 BECO reviews this documentation and then a notice is sent through the OJT system to Field Report for further processing.